Sociology professor Heidi Chirayath wondered what she was doing at an early meeting of a campus group formed to advance the arts at Bates.

 By Doug Hubley, photograph by Phyllis Graber Jensen

-Categories: Art and Visual Culture, Arts and music, Bates Magazine, Collaboration, Creativity, Current students, Elaine Tuttle Hansen, Faculty and staff, Intellectual rigor, New Commons, Performing and visual arts, Sociology.
+Categories: Art and Visual Culture, Arts and music, Bates Magazine, Collaboration, Commons, Creativity, Current students, Elaine Tuttle Hansen, Faculty and staff, Intellectual rigor, Performing and visual arts, Sociology.